geoconnections-rjc/LLPRO-DOCS/docs/vb_ghex.md

 * Cooling mode calculation results are highlighted in **<span class="cooling">BLUE</span>**.
 * Heating mode calculations results are highlighted in **<span class="heating">YELLOW</span>**.
 * Note that when an input is changed, the calculation results will not display on screen until the page is saved.

+## Graphs
+* Click the appropriate link to view the graph.
+Graphs will not be available until the ghex has been saved.
+    * <span class="term">Bore Length vs. Grout TC</span> View the calculated design lengths for the current GHEX layout at various thermal grout conductivity values that are readily available from most thermal grout manufacturers.
+    * <span class = "term">EWT vs. Time</span> View the predicted entering water temperatures for the system over the specified time period (N-years).
+        * The graph only will display annual minimum and maximum values for EWT if design day loads are used on any zone or hot water system within the active zone group.
+        * The graph will display monthly average values as well as the annual minimum and maximum values for EWT if monthly or hourly loads are saved in **every zone** within the active zone group.

 ## Geometry